What Makes Termites So Dangerous?

 Termites can also be identified according to their frass—or droppings.
 Drywood termites don’t use their feces to help form their tunnels.
 They push it out of tiny holes close to the entrances of their nests.
 As a result, you will see small black marks near the area where they are making their new home.

-Protecting Your Home or Business from Termites with Viking Pest Control
+Protecting Your Home or Business with Termite Treatments from Viking Pest Control

 When Viking Pest comes to your home with a termite bait station, the professionals first inspect your home for signs of termites.
 Once they’re located, the termite treatment can begin.
 Stations are placed and then scanned with electronic tools that help determine termite activity.
 Viking Pest will use a bait tube device.
 Termites then feed on the bait, which leads to the eventual eradication of the colony.
 Once the termites are eliminated, the bait is replaced with monitoring devices.
 To give you peace of mind, your service automatically continues at the end of your original service agreement.
 With continued service, you can rest assured that you have the best in termite prevention protecting your home.